 A large LBLOCA scenario as an example for the advanced power reactors developed Korea is analyzed with MELCOR code to understand the bottom head failure phenomena, to get the idea for designing severe accident mitigation hardware such as cavity flooding or ex-vessel core catcher, and finally to establish the severe accident management strategy.
-In this analysis MELCOR versions 1.8.5 and 1.8.6 is used.
+In this analysis MELCOR versions 1.8.5 and 1.8.6 is used [4,5].
 The nodalization model (control volumes) of the reactor coolant system of APR-1400 for the MELCOR code is modeled as of Figure 1.

 The active fuel is modeled as to have 5 radial rings and 10 axial nodes (50 cells).
 The lower head is modeled as to have 5 radial rings and 5 axial nodes (25 cells).
 If the active core is melt and dropped to lower head, the corium is dispersed at the lowest axial cells.
 If some cell is heated to a certain temperature, the equivalent cell of bottom head is molten and the corium is dropped to cavity bottom.
 The lower head is modeled as cylinder in MELCOR 1.8.5 and hemisphere in MELCOR 1.8.6.
-The modeling of the oxidic and metallic molten pools in the upper core and lower plenum is incorporated in MELCOR 1.8.6.
-The MELCOR 1.8.6.
-The MELCOR 1.8.5 has only particle debris modeling.

-Notations of Control Volumes of Containment and Reactor Cavity ; CV001 : Reactor Cavity (Rx Cavity + ICI Chase) CV002 : Corium Chamber Room (Corium Chamber Room + Cavity Access Area) CV003 : Reactor Vessel Annulus CV011 : HVT (Hold-up Volume Tank)
+Notations of Control Volumes of Containment and Reactor Cavity;

+CV001 : Reactor Cavity (Rx Cavity + ICI Chase) CV002 : Corium Chamber Room (Corium Chamber

+Room + Cavity Access Area)

+CV003 : Reactor Vessel Annulus CV011 : HVT (Hold-up Volume Tank)

-CV012 : IRWST (In-containment Refueling Storage Tank)
+CV012: IRWST (In-containment Refueling Storage

+Tank)